-- ground his body, calm his mind and prepare for the day’s activities
+- Ground their body, calm their mind and prepare for the day’s activities

-- keep the meditation short—especially when first getting started—then, increase the amount of time as your child is able to remain in that state for longer
+- Keep the meditation short—especially when first getting started—then, increase the amount of time as the child is able to remain in that state for longer

-- use a weighted lap pad to help ground your child
+- Use a weighted lap pad to help ground the child

 See additional general adaptations for morning circle here.

-Select one of these ideas at a time, but test them all to see which your child responds to best.
+Select one of these ideas at a time, but test them all to see which the child responds to best.

-- maintain silent eye contact with your child, even if just briefly
+- If possible, maintain silent eye contact with the child—even if just briefly

-- slowly but rhythmically tap a body part (ex.: palm to the upper chest)
+- Slowly but rhythmically tap a body part (e.g.: palm to the upper chest)

-- deep breathing (exaggerate the breath and see if your child can imitate)
+- Deep breathing (exaggerate the breath and see if the child can imitate)

-- diffuse or sniff essential oil of lavender, if your child can handle scents well
+- Diffuse or sniff lavender essential oil, if the child can handle scents well

-How can you incorporate meditation in your morning circle?
+How can you incorporate meditation into your morning circle?